d-kavinraja/Implementation-of-CPU-scheduling/README.md

 5. Enter the main scheduling loop, which continues until all processes have completed execution (i.e., completed variable reaches n).

-6. Within the loop, find the process with the highest priority that has arrived and not yet completed and has the lowest priority (higher priority value).

-7. If a process is found, update its start time (ST) and calculate waiting time (WT) if it's starting for the first time (isstarted[i] is 0).

-8. Reduce the remaining burst time (SRT) of the selected process by 1, indicating the execution of one time unit.

-9. Increment the timer by 1.

-10. If the selected process has completed its execution (SRT becomes 0), update its finish time (FT), waiting time (WT), turnaround time (TT), response ratio (RR), and set the process as completed (iscompleted[i] is 1).

-11. Continue this loop until all processes are completed.

-12. After scheduling all processes, display the scheduling results in a tabular format, including PID, AT, SRT, ST, FT, WT, TT, RR, and priority for each process.
+6. After scheduling all processes, display the scheduling results in a tabular format, including PID, AT, SRT, ST, FT, WT, TT, RR, and priority for each process.

-13. Calculate and display the average waiting time (AWT) and average turnaround time (ATAT) for all processes.
+7. Calculate and display the average waiting time (AWT) and average turnaround time (ATAT) for all processes.

 ## PROGRAM:
 ```py